The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Existence and uniqueness

 \end{proof}

-\begin{prop}[Nonnegative GF solutions are WDS] Let $u$ be a GF solution of \eqref{CDP} with initial datum $0\le u_0\in H^*(\Omega)$\,.
-Then, $u(t)$ is a WDS, according to Definition \ref{WDS-def}. \end{prop} \begin{proof} By Lemma \eqref{GF-H*}, we have that $u(t)$ is a $H^*$ solution.
+\begin{proposition}[Nonnegative GF solutions are WDS] Let $u$ be a GF solution of \eqref{CDP} with initial datum $0\le u_0\in H^*(\Omega)$\,.
+Then, $u(t)$ is a WDS, according to Definition \ref{WDS-def}. \end{proposition} \begin{proof} By Lemma \eqref{GF-H*}, we have that $u(t)$ is a $H^*$ solution.
 Therefore, let us prove that the set of test functions in $H^*$ solutions is bigger than in the case of weak dual solution.
 Since $\|\Phi_1\|_{L^2}=1$, we have

 Moreover, by \eqref{H*-L1.norms} we have that non negative solutions in $H^*$ are indeed in the natural space for WDS:

 Then, we have to verify that the next equality is true

 Indeed, we have